Created by Bill Roggio & Alexandra Gutowski

 Description: For nearly two decades the government of Afghanistan, with the help of U.S. and coalition forces, has been battling for control of the country against the ever-present threat of the Afghan Taliban.
 FDD’s Long War Journal has been tracking the Taliban’s attempts to gain control of territory since NATO ended its military mission in Afghanistan and switched to an “advise and assist” role in June 2014.
 Districts have been retaken (by both sides) only to be lost shortly thereafter, largely resulting in the conflict’s current relative stalemate.
 However, since the U.S. drawdown of peak forces in 2011, the Taliban has unquestionably been resurgent.

-Methodology: The data and research behind this map are entirely open-source.
-This is a living map that FDD’s Long War Journal frequently updates as verifiable research is conducted to support control changes.
-Any “Unconfirmed” district colored orange has some level of claim-of-control made by the Taliban, but either has not yet been—or can not be— independently verified by FDD’s Long War Journal research.
-A “Contested” district means that the government may be in control of the district center, but little else, and the Taliban controls large areas or all of the areas outside of the district center.
-A “Control” district means the Taliban is openly administering a district, providing services and security, and also running the local courts.
+Methodology: The primary data and research behind this are based on open-source information, such as press reports and information provided by government agencies and the Taliban.
+This is a living map that LWJ frequently updates as verifiable research is conducted to support control changes.
+Any “Unconfirmed” district colored orange has some level of claim-of-control made by the Taliban, but either has not yet been—or can not be— independently verified by LWJ research.
+A “Contested” district may mean that the government may be in control of the district center, but little else, and the Taliban controls large areas or all of the areas outside of the district center.
+A “Controlled” district may mean the Taliban is openly administering a district, providing services and security, and also running the local courts.

 Beginning in Jan.
 2018, LWJ incorporated district-level data provided by the Special Investigator General for Afghanistan Reconstruction, which is based on assessments by Resolute Support, NATO’s command in Afghanistan.